Œuvre de secours aux enfants

 In 1933, fleeing Nazism, it relocated again, this time to France where it became the Œuvre de secours aux enfants ("Society for Rescuing Children"), retaining a similar acronym.

 In France, the OSE ran Children's Homes (often called "Châteaux," but actually large "mansions," and see listing below).
 These Homes were for Jewish children of various ages, including infants, whose parents were either in Nazi concentration camps or had been killed.

 In March 1939, several transports brought German Jewish children to France.
 Other children arrived either on their own or were brought by relatives.
 By May 1939, the OSE Children's Homes held more than 200 refugee children.

 The children were schooled and trained according to their age.
 To prepare children for possible future dangers, the OSE teachers paid special attention to physical education and survival skills.

-A 1999 documentary "The Children of Chabannes" by filmmakers Lisa Gossels and Dean Wetherell is about one such home, Château de Chabannes, in a small village of Chabannes, where 400 Jewish children were saved from the Holocaust.
+A 1999 documentary The Children of Chabannes by filmmakers Lisa Gossels and Dean Wetherell is about one such home, Château de Chabannes, in the small village of Chabannes, where 400 Jewish children were saved from the Holocaust.

-In June–September 1941, Andrée Salomon (importantly, see below) supervised three transports which brought about 350 children from the OSE homes through Marseille and to the United States.
+In June–September 1941, Andrée Salomon supervised three transports which brought about 350 children from the OSE homes through Marseille and to the United States.
 They were then sponsored by the United States Committee for the Care of European Children, The German-Jewish Children's Aid (later European-Jewish Children's Aid), and assisted by the American Friends Service Committee (Quakers) in Marseilles.
 Nearly all of those parents were later murdered by the Nazis.

 In 1942, the police began round-ups and deportations from the orphanages to Nazi concentration and extermination camps, and the OSE organized an underground network in order to smuggle the children to neutral countries.
 Some children were saved by French rescuers, and some joined the French resistance.

+In the summer of 1961, David Littman organized the clandestine migration of 530 Moroccan children to Israel with the help of the OSE in Operation Mural, an operation led by the Mossad.